-Travel back through 3,000 years of Egyptian history and come face-to-face with the Rosetta Stone and the Statue of Ramesses II.
+Travel back through 3,000 years of Egyptian history and come face-to-face with the Statues of Ramesses II and Amenhotep III.

 The objects in the Egyptian sculpture gallery represent three millennia of pharaonic history.
 The displays have evolved with the field of Egyptology itself.

 Modern Egyptology began with a French scientific expedition accompanying Napoleon's invasion of Egypt in 1798.
-After the British defeated the French, they took some of their most important finds, including the Rosetta Stone and the sarcophagus of the last Egyptian pharaoh, both displayed here.
+After the British defeated the French, they took some of their most important finds, including the Rosetta Stone and the sarcophagus of the last Egyptian pharaoh.